Online DIY Estate Planning Options

 One problem with the program is that the user only learns after he buys it that perhaps he should see a lawyer.
 Within the program, Orman advises anyone with children with special needs or estates of over $1 million to go see a lawyer instead.
 This is because she recognizes that the options are too complicated and too unique to be handled by an online DIY program.
 Orman developed the program with California attorney Janet L. Dobrovolny, which results in the documents being somewhat California-oriented, which may or may not present a problem outside of the state.
 I also found that in attempting to create a highly-tailored end product, the program becomes quite complex in a way that many users may find daunting.

-Willing.com is a free website for making a will that incredibly easy to use – “user friendly” and free.
-It charges $149 for a package that includes a durable power of attorney and health care directive and $299 if a revocable trust is added (as of this writing).
+Willing.com is a free website for making a will that incredibly easy to use – “user friendly”.
+It charges $69 for a will, $149 for a package that includes a durable power of attorney and health care directive, and $299 if a revocable trust is added (as of this writing).
+You don’t have to pay until you’re ready to print out the documents, so you can test out the program for free.
 My immediate response is that it has the best user interface of all the options I’ve reviewed.

 RocketLawyer.com, like LegalZoom, provides online legal forms in a variety of legal fields, which are free for members ($39.99 per document for non-members).
-After a free 7-day trial, users can subscribe at a rate as low as $7 a month for one form a month and as high as $49.95 a month for the unlimited use of forms, unlimited attorney consultations, and benefits for setting up a corporation.
-An intermediate plan for $39.95 a month includes everything in the premium plan except for assistance in setting up a corporation.
-Non-members have to pay fees for each of these services.
-Both the intermediate and premium plans seem to be aimed at companies that need legal documents on an ongoing basis.
+After a free 7-day trial, users can subscribe at a rate of $39.99 a month for the unlimited use of forms, unlimited attorney consultations, and benefits for setting up a corporation.
+Consumers who don’t want to commit, can buy many of the services offered an an a la carte basis.

 I tested out the will creation software and found it easy to use and comprehensive, but too comprehensive for my patience.
 It asks many of the questions that in our practice we simply assume answers for our clients in order not to get too bogged down in ancillary details.
 For instance, should the trustee who would manage a trust for your children if you were to die while they are minors have to purchase a bond?
 What about the successor trustee in the event the first trustee can’t serve or stops serving for any reason?
 Bonds are expensive and require reporting which otherwise is usually not necessary.
 Presumably, you are appointing someone you trust who is unlikely to abscond with the funds.
 We don’t require bonds in our documents and never ask our clients whether one should be required.
 So far, we’ve never had a problem with this (just knock on wood), but we’ve saved countless hours in terms of discussing this and helping clients make a decision.
 I’d streamline the RocketLawyer will creation questionnaire if I were them.